techkujaku/raspberry-pi-smart-home-server/README.md

 sudo apt update && sudo apt full-upgrade && sudo rpi-update && sudo reboot
 ```

-# SD card to SSD migration and boot from USB (Optional)
+# Copy SD card to SSD and boot from USB (Optional)
 This step only applies if you would like to run the pi from the SSD or from a USB.
 We need to update the eeprom of the pi with:
 ```
 sudo rpi-eeprom-update -a && sudo reboot